 Gill says with regard to the second death, “[T]he second death [is] the destruction of the soul and body in hell, which will consist in an eternal separation of both from God, and in a continual sense of his wrath and displeasure.”
-[Note that Gill’s use of the term destruction does not mean destruction in the usual sense, but instead punishment by separation from God and a continual sense of His wrath and displeasure.]
+[Note that Gill’s use of the term destruction does not refer to destruction in the usual sense, but instead it pertains to punishment by separation from God and a continual sense of His wrath and displeasure.]

 Pett, however, seems to have a different perspective.
 He declares with regard to those whose name is not written in the Book of Life, “There is no reason to doubt that they . . . will be destroyed and utterly consumed.
 It is the second death for it is final.
 It is the death of the soul.”
 In other words, Pett apparently believes that no form of hell is eternal.

 It is our belief that a preponderance of the pertinent comments of the Bible commentaries that we have cited indicate that it is highly probable, if not absolutely certain, that everyone whose name is not written in the Book of Life will eventually be condemned to go to Gehenna, which is the ultimate hell where they will suffer some form of eternal punishment, but not necessarily from actual fire.